cassou/VL53L0X_rasp/README.md

 ## Installation

-For hardware installation see README.install
+For hardware installation see INSTALL.md

 ## TODO